Recompiling with ServBay

-ServBay provides macOS users with a robust and complete local web development environment that includes a wide collection of software packages and tools.
-While ServBay offers pre-installed package versions, developers may sometimes need to recompile packages for specific requirements, such as:
+ServBay provides macOS and Windows users with a powerful and comprehensive local web development environment, packed with a wide variety of packages and tools.
+While ServBay ships with many pre-installed package versions, developers may have unique needs for recompilation, such as:

-- Enabling certain compilation options for a package.
+- Enabling specific build options for a package.

-- Adding modules or extensions not included by default in ServBay (e.g., new PHP extensions or PostgreSQL modules).
+- Adding modules or extensions ServBay doesn’t include by default (like new PHP or PostgreSQL modules).

 Prerequisites